EGI-Federation/egi-notebooks-hub/README.md

-# EGI Notebooks - Hub image
+# EGI Notebooks Hub

-Jupyterhub with minor adjustments to make it EGI friendly
+Jupyterhub with some adjustments to make it EGI friendly:

+* EGI Check-in authenticator
+* EGI Spawner
+* EGI DataHub integration